chisui/dakka/thesis/main.md

 Where `Nat` is a kind that represents positive integers as types.
 This example illustrates one of the core properties of dependent types: Values and types are interchangeable, that means `0` and `l + 1` are types.
 In Haskell this behavior can be enabled using Language extensions.

 In Haskell types and values are fundamentally different from each other.
-For dependent typing to be possible though there has to be a way to convert between types and values.
+For dependent typing to be possible, there has to be a way to convert between types and values.
 To convert some values to types the `DataKinds` language extension was introduced. `DataKinds` allows data types to be promoted to kinds and their value constructors to types.
 The type equivalent to functions are type families.
-Haskell itself doesn't provide a mechanism to promote functions to type families though.
-The *singletons* library provides a way to promote functions as well as other facilities helpful for dependent typing.
+Haskell itself doesn't provide a mechanism to promote functions to type families.
+The *singletons* library provides a way to promote functions, as well as other facilities helpful for dependent typing.
 Since I ended up not using the *singletons* library I wont go into detail describing it here.

 ## Haskell Language features

 Modern Haskell development involves many language features that are not present in the base language of *Haskell2010*.
 These features have to explicitly be enabled by enabling language extensions.
 Especially working with dependent types and using more advanced features of Haskells typesystem require many of these language extensions.
 Language extensions are enabled using `LANGUAGE` pragmas at the beginning of the file for which the extension should be enabled.

-- `DataKinds`: Allows types to be promoted to kinds and values to types.
+- `DataKinds`: Allows data types to be promoted to kinds and value constructors to types.
 - `TypeFamilies`: Adds the ability to define type and data families.
 A type family can be thought of as a function on types.
 - `PolyKinds`: Allows mixing different kinds.
 For example `k` in `l :: [k]` could normally only be of kind `*` but with `PolyKinds` it may be any kind.